 A deep dish pie crust – feel free to make your own but I’m partial to the frozen variety found at Aldi and always stock up when I spy them in the freezer case! – is filled with the most decadently delicious homemade pudding.
 The pudding recipe is actually attributed to Andy’s grandmother and is absolutely divine.
 It makes instant pudding from a box seem like the most ridiculous idea ever as it’s just as easy to create something out of this world from scratch.
 And then of course there are the billowy clouds of whipped cream on top that are showered with chocolate shavings.
 Can you see why I don’t like to share?

 Although I refuse to share this pie with my children, I don’t leave them completely out in the cold.
-The filling for this pie usually makes enough to have a cup or two leftover.
+The filling for this pie usually makes enough to have a cup or two leftover so I simply divide it into four ramekins for them.
 Served with the same garnish of whipped cream and chocolate shavings, they have yet to figure out what their missing from not getting a piece of my Homemade Chocolate Pudding Pie.

 And I plan on keeping it that way.